easybuilders/easybuild-docs/docs/contributing.md

 and one or more people reviewing have approved the changes, it can be merged into the `develop` branch.

-**This can only be done by a member of the EasyBuild maintainers team.
+**This can only be done by a member of the SimpleBuild maintainers team.
 Only pull requests that meet the requirements are eligible for merging, see** [Requirements for pull requests][contributing_review_process_pr_requirements] **.**

-Merging a pull request usually implies that the changes will be part of the next EasyBuild release.
+Merging a pull request usually implies that the changes will be part of the next SimpleBuild release.

 ## Review process for contributions {: #contributing_review_process }